 I remember writing papers and journals about my role models several times in different grades throughout elementary school.
 Each time it was a different family member from my Grandma to my uncles and aunts.

 When I started to write this piece I tried to close in the box by referring to people who I met in church and were in ministry.
-This isn’t to put down Christians it Christianity or people in ministry, because including myself, we’re Christian because we’re all imperfect people who need a perfect God, Christ.
-But in all honesty some of the least favourable and least Christ-like people I’ve met were Christians in leadership roles at a church.
+This isn’t to put down Christians, Christianity or people in ministry, because including myself, we’re Christian because we’re all imperfect people who need a perfect God, Christ.
+But in all honesty some of the least favourable and least Christ-like people I’ve met were Christians in leadership roles in church.
 Don’t get me wrong, I have met wonderful Christians also.
 But for some reason my mind strayed to a key few who have had terrible impacts on my life.
-The Pastor’s son who spent more time skipping class, getting suspended and drinking behind the school; the visiting pastor from Sri Lanka who was more of a dictator, completely arrogant and ignorant that he’d assumed judgemental imaginaty situations about many youth in the congregation and unjustly, ruthlessly belittled members of the church without so much as knowing their first names.
+A Pastor’s son who spent more time skipping class, getting suspended and drinking behind the school; a visiting pastor who was more of a dictator, completely arrogant and ignorant that he’d assumed judgemental imaginaty situations about many youth in the congregation and unjustly, ruthlessly belittled members of the church without so much as knowing their first names.
 Then there was gossip central.
-A crowd of four or five girls in leadership roles, who had no better hobby than to bud their noses into and talk behind the backs of others.
-This group had been the soul cause of 30 something young people leaving that very church.
-Say what you will about cutting church leaders some slack, but I think if they need that slack they aren’t ready to be in leadership.
-And once in a blue I get the tendancy to step up and speak on behalf several people in the same scenario, and my message to that visiting pastor was, “try taking a course in interpersonal communications.”
-Too many innocent and generally kind people have gone home crying because of his ignorance and assumptions.
-They say “the fish stinks from the head,” and the reminiscing about such people discouraged me very quickly from continuing this piece.
+A crowd of girls in leadership roles, who had no better hobby than to bud their noses into and talk behind the backs of others.
+Say what you will about cutting church leaders some slack, but I think if they need that slack they aren’t ready to be in leadership but, “the fish stinks from the head.”
+As a baby Christian during those years, these encounters had left a pretry bad impression upon me, and usually the bad impression tend to stand out and stick a lot longer than the good.
+Reminiscing on these memories discouraged me very quickly from continuing this piece.